DataBiosphere/job-manager/README.md

 ### Cromwell
 Monitors jobs launched by the [Cromwell workflow engine](https://github.com/broadinstitute/cromwell).
 The Python Flask wrapper was created using Swagger Codegen and can be configured to pull data from a specific Cromwell instance. _At this time, to utilize all job manager features, please consider using Cromwell v32 or newer._

-### dsub

-Monitors jobs that were launched via the [dsub](https://github.com/googlegenomics/dsub) CLI.
-Thin stateless wrapper around the dsub Python library.
-Authorization is required for deploying the UI, which is used to communicate with the [Google Genomics Pipelines API](https://cloud.google.com/genomics/pipelines).
-The wrapper itself is implemented in Python Flask using Swagger codegen models.
-A Dockerfile is provided which serves for production deployment using gunicorn.

-Note that a “task” in dsub nomenclature corresponds to a Job Manager API’s “job”.

 ## Development